SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 ## Create the Azure Queue storage

 In this section, you will use Azure Queue storage to receive messages from Microsoft Flow.
-Every time a message shows up in the storage queue, an Azure function is triggered to run a PowerShell script.
+Every time a message shows up in the Queue storage, an Azure function is triggered to run a PowerShell script.

 To set up the Azure Queue storage:

 1. Go to the Azure portal at https://portal.azure.com and sign in.
 1. Choose **+ New**.
 1. From the Azure Marketplace listings, select **Storage**, and in the Featured column, choose **Storage account - blob, file, table, queue**.
-1. Provide values for the required fields as requested.
-Make sure to select **Pin to dashboard** for easy location later and click **Create**.
-The storage account is being created.
-This can take a few minutes.
+1. Provide values for the required fields.
+Select **Pin to dashboard**, and choose **Create**.
+It can take a few minutes for the storage account to be created.
-1. Open the Storage Account after it has been created and navigate to **Queues** in the navigation
+1. Open the storage account and go to **Queues**.
-1. Choose **+ Queue** at the top of the main area of the screen.
+1. Choose **+ Queue** at the top of the screen.
-1. Enter **pnpprovisioningqueue** as the name or enter your own following the naming standard that is enforced.
-Make a note of the queue name as you need this value later when creating the Azure Function.
+1. Enter **pnpprovisioningqueue** for the name, or enter your own value; be sure to follow the naming standard.
+Make note of the queue name; you will need this value when you create the Azure Function.
-1. Navigate to **Access Keys** and make note of the **Storage Account Name** and the **key1 Key value**, you will need those values in the next step where you create the flow.
+1. Go to **Access Keys** and note the **Storage Account Name** and the **key1 Key value**.
+You will need these values when you create the flow.

-## The Flow
+## Create the flow

-In order to put a message on the queue we have to create a flow.
+To put a message in the queue, you need to create a flow.

-1. Navigate to **https://flow.microsoft.com**, log in and create a new flow by clicking **Create from Blank** at the top.
+1. Go to **https://flow.microsoft.com**, sign in, and choose **Create from Blank** at the top of the page.
-1. Click **Search hundreds of connectors and triggers** to select your trigger
+1. Choose **Search hundreds of connectors and triggers** to select your trigger.
-1. Search for **Request** and select **Request - When a HTTP Request is received**
+1. Search for **Request**, and select **Request - When a HTTP Request is received**.
 1. Enter the following JSON as your request body:

     ```json